Andy Ibáñez Player Props: Tigers vs. Twins

 Andy Ibáñez At The Plate

-- Ibanez is batting .212 with seven doubles, a triple, four home runs and six walks.
+- Ibanez is batting .233 with nine doubles, a triple, four home runs and six walks.

-- Looking at the 39 games he has played this year, he's hit a home run in four of them (10.3%), and in 3.2% of his trips to the plate.
+- Ibanez is batting .333 during his last outings and is on a four-game hitting streak.

-- In nine games this year, Ibanez has picked up an RBI, with more than one RBI once.
+- In 9.3% of his games this year, he has hit a home run, and 2.9% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.